spanage/HelloAX-Android/README.md

 An extremely simple application built to use as a teaching tool for Accessibility for Android.

 The application consists of:
+* One ImageView
-* Two text buttons (one with working default Accessibility and one without)
+* Two text Buttons (one with working default Accessibility and one without)
 * One image button
 * A custom-drawn view